austin-putz/Swine_Apps/README.md

-# Swine_Apps
+# Swine Apps

-Swine production Shiny applications
+Swine production Shiny applications.

+Some of these were previously Excel spreasheets that have since been made into Shiny apps.

+Please contact me with problems.